Linda Hogan (TV personality): Personal life

 Claridge met Terry Bollea, known professionally as Hulk Hogan, in a restaurant in Los Angeles.
 For nearly two years, the couple had a long-distance relationship mostly over the telephone.
 They married in 1983 in a wedding attended by André the Giant, Vince McMahon, and other wrestling personalities.
 They have two children together, Brooke (1988) and Nick (1990).
 Claridge filed for divorce from Bollea on November 20, 2007.
 The divorce was finalized on July 28, 2009.

 Claridge received media attention when she began dating Charlie Hill in 2008, when she was 48 and Hill was 19.
 Hill proposed to her on an episode of the VH1 reality television show Couples Therapy in 2012; the couple split up later that year.

 In October 2012, Claridge was arrested in Malibu, California, for driving under the influence, with an alcohol level of 0.084.
 She pleaded guilty to DUI.
 She was released several hours later after posting bail.

 She has had a strained relationship with her daughter, Brooke.

 Claridge would pay tribute to her ex-husband following his death on July 24, 2025, writing on Instagram that his death came as a "big surprise" and that she had been hit "so hard" by the news, as well as reminiscing about their 26-year marriage.
-On August 5, 2025, Claridge would attend her ex-husband's funeral service.
+On August 5, 2025, Claridge attended her ex-husband's funeral service.